TebeeDeveloper/pytb/Vector/README.md

 - Dont ask me why I use primitive type instead Generic or void*.
 Ask why your computer (not my computer) was fired;

-- Code was wrote by a student 15 years-old (yep, me) not like to use `std::vector` and hate the delays.
+- Code was written by a student 15 years-old (yep, me) not like to use `std::vector` and hate the delays.
 If it faster than your code, dont cry;

 ### Performance